- CD $10

 - LP Black $14

-CD & LP include immediate emailed download of single, “I Krill You”, and full album on release date (MP3).
+CD & LP include immediate emailed download full album (MP3).

 LP includes digital download card for FLAC & MP3.

 Helado Negro, aka Roberto Lange, recorded Double Youth, his fourth LP, in his home studio with a computer, his voice, and telepathic input from a poster he found buried in a closet in his childhood home.
 Seeing the poster after cleaning out a closet evoked a sudden rush of memories, but also a sense of isolation and separation.
 Who was this person in the photo?
 And what else had Lange forgotten?
 The poster’s impact was so significant it framed a new recording process for Helado Negro and now serves as cover art, title, and the conceptual framework for the lyrics and song structures.

 Helado Negro owes something to his contemporaries (Chancha Via Circuito, Matias Aguayo, Juana Molina, Bear in Heaven, Prefuse 73, and School of Seven Bells) but Double Youth is more a spiritual long-lost cousin to the great masters of funk, like Parliament, Prince, and George Duke, whose finely tuned beats married the ear with the body in new ways.
 Bass drum machines in Double Youth pulse like a robot dance movement.
 The album’s bass undercurrents fuzz, its sine waves tickle the brain stem, its melodies weave through the air like a fish.
 And Lange’s voice, which grows more and more confident with each record, is a cool, clean dance partner to the thump of the beat and the hum of the melody.